 The Foundation places its cash and investments with financial institutions.
-Although such investments and cash balances exceeded the federally insured limits at certain times during the year and at year-end they are, in the opinion of management, subject to minimal risk.
+Although such cash balances exceeded the federally insured limits at certain times during the year and at year-end they are, in the opinion of management, subject to minimal risk.
+Certain investments are subject to changes in fair value daily.